Solid acid fuel cell: Cell fabrication and production

 In 2005, SAFCs were fabricated with thin CsH_{2}PO_{4} electrolyte membranes of 25 micrometer thickness, resulting in an eightfold increase in peak power densities compared to earlier models.
 Thin electrolyte membranes are necessary to minimize the voltage lost due to internal resistance within the membrane.
 These thin electrolyte membranes were fabricated by slurry deposition, wherein toluene was used as the suspension medium for the solid acid.
 The layers of the cell were deposited as follows onto a gas diffusion stainless steel electrode: electrocatalyst, CsH_{2}PO_{4} electrolyte, second electrocatalyst, and the final gas diffusion layer.
 As is typical for most fuel cell systems, the entire cell sandwich must be uniaxially pressed to enhance adhesion at the interfaces between layers.

 The ideal solid acid fuel cell anode is a "porous electrolyte nanostructure uniformly covered with a platinum thin film".
-Such electrodes can be prepared by spray drying, e.g., depositing CsH_{2}PO_{4} nanoparticles and creating porous, 3-dimensional interconnected nanostructures of the solid acid fuel cell electrolyte material CsH_{2}PO_{4}.
+Such electrodes can be prepared by spray drying, such as by depositing CsH_{2}PO_{4} nanoparticles and creating porous, 3-dimensional interconnected nanostructures of the solid acid fuel cell electrolyte material CsH_{2}PO_{4}.